hualinxu/dnabert2_camp/README.md

 - `model/tokenizer.json`: Core configuration file for the Tokenizer, containing information such as the vocabulary
 - `model/tokenizer_config.json`: Configuration parameter file for the Tokenizer, defining tokenization rules, etc.
 - `dnabert2_camp_train_and_eval.py`: Training and evaluation script for the DNABERT2-CAMP model
-- `promoter_attention_analysis.py`: Attention analysis script for visualizing attention weights and extracting significant motifs
+- `dnabert2_camp_attention_viz.py`: Script for visualizing attention weights from the DNABERT2-CAMP and extracting/analyzing significant sequence motifs associated with high CNN activations.

 ## Usage